Janusz Korczak Monument, Warsaw

-Janusz Korczak Monument in Warsaw at Świętokrzyski Park has been unveiled in 2006.
+Janusz Korczak Monument in Warsaw at Świętokrzyski Park was unveiled in 2006.
 It is dedicated to the memory of Janusz Korczak.
 It has been designed by Jan Bohdan Chmielewski and Zbigniew Mikielewicz.

 The initiative to build a monument to commemorate Korczak appeared just after the war.
 However, due to difficulties in raising funds, the works did not go beyond the stage of plans.